qiime2/docs/source/tutorials/filtering.rst

 .. note:: This guide assumes you have installed QIIME 2 using one of the procedures in the :doc:`install documents <../install/index>`.

-This tutorial describes how to filter feature tables and distance matrices in QIIME 2, and will be expanded as more filtering functionality becomes available.
+This tutorial describes how to filter feature tables, sequences, and distance matrices in QIIME 2, and will be expanded as more filtering functionality becomes available.

 .. qiime1-users:: The methods described in this tutorial mirror the functionality in ``filter_samples_from_otu_table.py``, ``filter_otus_from_otu_table.py``, ``filter_taxa_from_otu_table.py``, and ``filter_distance_matrix.py``.